-BitMEX is generally considered to be a very secure exchange.
+Based on our BitMEX review, the exchange is generally considered to be a very secure exchange.
 It hasn’t been hacked in the past, nor has it been involved in any type of cyber-attacks.
 It employs multi-signature deposits and withdrawal schemes which can only be used by officially approved partners.
 For their servers, the exchange uses Amazon Web Services (text message protection, two-factor authentication, and hardware tokens).

 In addition, withdrawals are individually checked by employees, private keys are never stored in the cloud, and deposit addresses are externally verified.